rohitmaurya58143/Movie-Finder-/README.md

 * How to Run
 1. Clone the project
-2. Install pandas and scikit-learn
+2. Install pandas,matplotlib and scikit-learn
 3. Open notebook
 4. Run the code